Calendar No. 347

 January 28, 2013

-Mr. Tester (for himself and Mr. Baucus) introduced the following bill; which was read twice and referred to the Committee on Indian Affairs
+Mr. Tester (for himself, Mr. Baucus, and Mr. Walsh) introduced the following bill; which was read twice and referred to the Committee on Indian Affairs

 To extend the Federal recognition to the Little Shell Tribe of Chippewa Indians of Montana, and for other purposes.